TERREMEMBER/znbase/docs/content/latest/faq/compatibility.md

   1 |  2 |  3
 ```

-On the other hand in Yugabyte, for efficiency purposes INSERTs and UPDATEs without the `USING
+On the other hand in ZNbase, for efficiency purposes INSERTs and UPDATEs without the `USING
 TIMESTAMP` clause always overwrite the older values.
 On the other hand, if you have the `USING
 TIMESTAMP` clause, then appropriate timestamp ordering is performed.
 Example: